 Minimum entry requirements

-• And a systematic and logical approach to problem solving
+- You will need a systematic and logical approach to problem-solving

 What can I do with this qualification?